BLamy/rit-ist/README.md

 Arrow functions:
 http://caniuse.com/#search=arrow%20functions

 Template Literals:
 https://kangax.github.io/compat-table/es6/#test-template_strings

 Const Keyword:
 http://caniuse.com/#search=const

 Let Keyword:
 http://caniuse.com/#search=let

-These features where chosen because they are supported natively in evergreen browsers.

-For module loading I chose to implement require.js.
-I chose AMD vs es2015 modules since es6 modules are not supported in any browser natively.
-The goal is to only use es2015 features which are supported natively and provide a light syntactic sugar for sane, predictable transpiled code.
+All of these features will work in the latest browsers without any building.
+For support in browsers older than IE edge you can use gulp to remove the sugar and produce pure es5 code.

 ## Gulp support
 A gulp file is provided for building the application.

-- **`gulp vulcanize`** - Will flatten AMD modules from `compatibility/*` to one `dist app.js` file.
-For use in production
+- **`gulp vulcanize`** - Will flatten AMD modules from `compatibility/*` to one `dist/app.js` file.
+For use in production.
 - **`gulp transpile`** - Will take code from `src/**/*.js` and transpile it into `compatibility` directory for testing in old browsers.
 - **`gulp build`** - Will create a distribution build.

 # todo
 - [ ] Toolbar